arunima811/Out-of-the-Diary/README.md

 3. Genetics Pioneer

-4. The first coder, not not regarded as the Mother of Computers
+4. The first coder, not regarded as the Mother of Computers

 5. The one in Physics(a science women don’t understand*)